 - Before you assemble the pie, make the rye crust (or make it in advance and freeze it).

 - Preheat oven to 375°F.

-- In a skillet over medium heat, heat the tart cherries, lemon juice, maple syrup, cinnamon, nutmeg, vanilla, and salt.
+- In a skillet over medium heat, heat the tart cherries, lemon juice, maple syrup, vanilla, cinnamon, nutmeg, and salt.
 When it comes to a simmer, simmer for 3 minutes until the cherries are heated through.
-In a small bowl, dissolve 1 tablespoon cornstarch into 1 tablespoon water, then stir into the mixture and heat another 2 minutes until the juices have thickened into a thick sauce.
+In a small bowl, dissolve the cornstarch into 1 tablespoon water, then stir into the mixture and heat another 2 minutes until the juices have thickened into a thick sauce.

 - Line a baking sheet with parchment paper.
 On a floured surface, roll the dough into a rough circle about 12 inches across.
 Place the dough on the parchment paper.
 Arrange the cherries in the middle of the dough and spread to within 1 inch of the edge of the crust.
 Fold the edge of the dough over the cherries.

-- Melt ½ tablespoon butter and brush it over the top of the dough.
+- Melt the butter and brush it over the top of the dough.
 Bake until the crust is golden brown, about 40 minutes.
 Cool for 30 minutes.